ViswanathRavindran/Python-Concepts/README.md

 # Python-Basic-Concepts
-This location is dedicated for Python Concepts rangning from Basic to Mid level..
+This location is dedicated for Python Concepts ranging from Basic to Mid level..